vohieu2k2/DemoAI/README.md

 ##

-This is the implementation of all algorithms evaluated in the paper, for the cardinality-constrained maximum cut application (unweighted) and revenue maximization application.
+This is the reference implementation of all algorithms evaluated in the paper:
+Kuhnle, A. (2021).
+Nearly Linear-Time, Parallelizable Algorithms for Non-Monotone Submodular Maximization.
+In AAAI Conference on Artificial Intelligence.
+AAAI Press, Palo Alto, California USA.

+Scripts are provided to partially reproduce the results and figures presented in the paper.

 ### Dependencies
 GNU g++, GNU make utility